ritesh22201/Myntra.com-clone/README.md

 ## Installation

-Provide step-by-step instructions for setting up the project locally.
-Include prerequisites, dependencies, and any configuration that is required to run the application.
+Step-by-step instructions for setting up the project locally.

 ```bash
 # Clone the repository